TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Webhook.rst

 In some cases one might use a different host than the one mentioned above.
 Or the file structure does not match the structure of an TYPO3 extension.

-In such cases a mirror to one of the supported hosts must be setup.
+In such cases a mirror to one of the supported hosters must be setup.
 Otherwise it is not possible to enable documentation rendering on docs.typo3.org.

 .. _webhook-how-webhook-works: